Winners and Losers

 Recall the recent Italian research on heart coupling between a human and a horse.
 In this study, when the horse had choice his heart rate variability (variances in time between each heart beat) was similar to the human he was interacting with, but not when the human forced the interaction by doing something as seemingly benign as tying the horse up and grooming him!

 So where does this tie in with my generalisations about the winner and loser effect?
 How does a horse get to feel like a winner with us?
 When he gets choice in what he does, when he finds that his behaviour works (or in other words, his behaviour finds relief from anything aversive that might be happening, or it finds some pleasant and rewarding outcome).
-In essence, the human reada the horse well, times cues carefulky, and makes it possible for the horse to be effective.
+In essence, the human reads the horse well, times cues carefully, and makes it possible for the horse to be effective.

 When does he feel like a loser?
 When he has no choice and when his preferred behaviour doesn’t work and he has to suppress his own motivations to comply with (often frequent) instructions (which are thinly veiled threats) from his human.
 The human makes more demands, is less likely to be aware and responsive to the horse’s emotional state, and doesn’t always enable the horse to be effective.